gofort/dispatcher/README.md

 ### Before reading description

-This library is created around AMQP protocol and this is why I advice to read [RabbitMQ tutorial](http://www.rabbitmq.com/getstarted.html), because a lot of strange words are described there.
+This library is created around AMQP protocol and this is why I advice to read [RabbitMQ tutorial](http://www.rabbitmq.com/getstarted.html), because a lot of stuff are covered there.
 If you don't know what is queue or routing key it is a must.

 ### Server